guglxni/fedzk/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Please check out our [contributing guidelines](/fedzk/docs/CONTRIBUTING.md) to get started.
+Please check out our [contributing guidelines](docs/CONTRIBUTING.md) to get started.

+## Project Structure

+The FedZK project follows a standard Python package structure:

+- `src/fedzk/` - Main Python package
+- `tests/` - Test suite
+- `docs/` - Documentation
+- `examples/` - Usage examples

+For a detailed overview of the project organization, please see [Project Structure Documentation](docs/project_structure.md).

+> **Note:** As of April 24, 2025, the duplicate `fedzk/` directory at the project root has been deprecated.
+Always use `src/fedzk/` for development.